svinstech/slack-notifier-orb/README.md

 After creating your app, you may need to request approval from a Slack admin.
 As of June 20, 2023, some Slack admins include: Yvonne Medellin & Cody Carter.

 Once you're in a Slack app, navigate to the _Incoming Webhooks_ section.
+Click the "Activate" button if the section is inactive.
 From there, you can add new webhooks, or copy existing ones.

 ---